 - A. Employees in a probationary status shall receive written performance evaluations midway through and at the completion of the probationary period.
-Permanent employees not in a probationary status in a job class shall receive annual written evaluations on or before their merit anniversary date. - B. The scope of the performance evaluation shall be limited to those factors relevant to the effective performance of the employee's duties and responsibilities.
+Permanent employees not in a probationary status in a job class shall receive annual written evaluations on or before their merit anniversary date.
+The employer intends to transition to evaluating all bargaining unit members at the same time annually. - B. The scope of the performance evaluation shall be limited to those factors relevant to the effective performance of the employee's duties and responsibilities.
 The evaluation process shall be consistently and equitably applied. - C. Evaluations are due fifteen (15) days prior to the mid-probationary period, completion of probation and the merit anniversary date.
 The Employer will make every effort to see that the evaluations are received in a timely manner. - D. The denial of a performance incentive increase done through a performance evaluation must be done on or before the date the evaluation is due.
 If the rater fails to prepare a timely performance evaluation, any performance incentive increase shall be granted to the employee effective on the employee's merit anniversary date.
-The fact that an evaluation is late shall not delay the transition from probationary to permanent status. - E. Prior to signing an evaluation, the rater will discuss the evaluation with the employee, in part to assist the employee in understanding the degree to which he/she is meeting the requirements of the position.
+The fact that an evaluation is late shall not delay the transition from probationary to permanent status.

+- E. Prior to signing an evaluation, the rater will discuss the evaluation with the employee, in part to assist the employee in understanding the degree to which he/she is meeting the requirements of the position.
 Employees will not be required to concur with the performance evaluation report.
 At the time the employee signs the evaluation, he/she will be provided a copy.
-The finalized evaluation will be provided to the member within ninety (90) calendar days of the date of signing by the member. - F. An employee who is dissatisfied with any written performance evaluation may, within fourteen (14) calendar days of discussing the evaluation with the rater and prior to finalization of that evaluation, provide a written rebuttal to it which will be attached to the evaluation and become a permanent part of the employee's personnel file. - G. Employees may request a written performance evaluation at reasonable intervals.

-- H. Performance evaluations, including rebuttals, shall be placed in the Bargaining Unit member's personnel file. - I. To ensure that performance evaluations meet the standard of being consistently and equitably applied, all performance evaluations shall be reported on a single approved State form.
+The finalized evaluation will be provided to the employee within ninety (90) calendar days of the date of signing by the employee. - F. An employee who is dissatisfied with any written performance evaluation may, within fourteen (14) calendar days of discussing the evaluation with the rater and prior to finalization of that evaluation, provide a written rebuttal to it which will be attached to the evaluation and become a permanent part of the employee's personnel file.
+For an evaluation that does not involve the denial of a merit step or pay increment, this rebuttal will be the exclusive means of contesting the evaluation. - G. Employees may request a written performance evaluation at reasonable intervals. - H. Performance evaluations, including rebuttals, shall be placed in the employee's personnel file. - I. To ensure that performance evaluations meet the standard of being consistently and equitably applied, all performance evaluations shall be reported on a single approved Employer form.